 If you own a saltwater pool, you should keep CYA levels between 60 and 80 ppm.
 Higher CYA levels are necessary for saltwater pools because sunlight doubles chlorine evaporation in saltwater pools during photolysis.

 Hot tubs require a higher concentration of chlorine than pools.
 You should keep CYA levels as low as possible in a hot tub—around 30 ppm.

 Most hot tub owners add a separate stabilizer (like dichlor or trichlor) instead of stabilized chlorine to a hot tub.
-Adding in enough pool-specific stabilized chlorine for the amount of chlorine needed in a hot tub also adds in extra CYA.
-With a high level of CYA, the chlorine will become ineffective for sanitization purposes.
+Adding enough pool-specific stabilized chlorine for the amount of chlorine needed in a hot tub also adds in extra CYA.
+With a high level of CYA, the chlorine will become ineffective for sanitization.

-If you prefer using stabilized chlorine, be sure to get a spa-specific type that takes into consideration the right balance of chlorine to CYA for a hot tub.
+If you prefer using stabilized chlorine, be sure to get a spa-specific type that considers the right balance of chlorine to CYA for a hot tub.

 Cryptosporidium (“crypto”) parasites sometimes infect a pool with fecal contamination.
-If you need to hyper-chlorinate your pool because of a Cryptosporidium outbreak, it’s necessary to lower CYA levels to 15 ppm before chlorinating.
+If you need to hyper-chlorinate your pool because of a Cryptosporidium outbreak, lowering CYA levels to 15 ppm before chlorinating is necessary.

 When to Use Pool Stabilizer and When Not to Use It